hyperledger-archives/fabric-chaintool-original/documentation/platforms/golang/README.md

 )
 ```
 ### Hooks and Registration
-Each chaincode application is responsible for calling ccs.Start() to register itself as chaincode with the peer.  ccs.Start() takes a pointer to a ccs.ShimHandler{} structure.
-This structure is generated by the compiler and placed within $project-root/build/src/openblockchain/ccs/shim.go as an aggregate of all of the CCI interfaces declared as _provided_.
-It is the callers responsibility to provide a pointer to each interface declared.
-It is idiomatic to create one interface (e.g. "ChaincodeExample", as per below) to handle all interfaces.
+Each chaincode application must call ccs.Start() to register itself as chaincode with the peer.
+The ccs.Start() function takes a pointer to a ccs.ShimHandler{} structure.
+This structure is generated by the compiler and placed in the file $PROJECT_ROOT/build/src/openblockchain/ccs/shim.go.
+It aggregates all of the CCI interfaces declared as _provided_ in the application configuration.
+It is the application programmer's responsibility to provide an implementation for each interface declared.
+It is idiomatic to create one implementation structure (e.g. "ChaincodeExample", as shown below) to handle all interfaces.
 However, for special circumstances such as function-name collisions, the caller may wish to dispatch certain interfaces to different handlers.
 ```
 type ChaincodeExample struct {
 }